 Scrape Google Scholar Using Python

-Step 1: Firstly, prepare virtual environment and install libraries for CSS selectors to extract data from relevant tags and attributes.
+Step 1: First, prepare a virtual environment and install libraries for CSS selectors to extract data from relevant tags and attributes.

-Step 2: Add the SelectorGadget Extensionsto grab data from CSS selectors.
+Step 2: Add the SelectorGadget Extension to grab data from CSS selectors.
 Then use the specific Python codes to scrape Google Scholar organic search results.

 Step 4: Apart from this, SerpAPI can also scrape Google Scholar Profiles info, including author name, link, affiliation(s), email, interests, cited by, and Public access.

 Step 5: Next another important data is Google Scholar cite results.
 For this, a temporary list is created to store citation data.
-Use these command lines to iterate over organic results and pass the results id to search query:
+Use these command lines to iterate over organic results and pass the results ID to the search query:

 Step 7: Some particular commands you can use as per your desire, either delete or add any column from selected data.